The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Optimal Precoder Structure Analysis

 \begin{itemize} \item \textbf{Comm.-private subspace ($\CMcal{V}_n^\perp \cap\CMcal{N}_e$):} This subspace is ideal for secure transmission since the signal is nulled at the eavesdropper, i.e., $R_e(\mathbf{F})=0$.
 Thus, the secrecy rate scales logarithmically with transmit power, providing a positive DoF gain.
 To maximize this gain, it is desirable to allocate a dominant share of the power, on the order of $O(P_{\mathrm{tot}})$, to these directions.

-\item \textbf{Common subspace ($\CMcal{R}_c\cap\CMcal{R}_e$):} This is a contested subspace where both parties (communication RX and eavesdropper) receive the signal.
-As the transmit power increases, the rates for both the user and the eavesdropper grow logarithmically.
-Therefore, the secrecy rate converges to a constant gain or loss determined by the channel strength ratio between the user and the eavesdropper within this subspace, contributing zero DoF.
-To harvest the positive constant gain (in directions where the RX's channel is stronger), only a vanishingly small power allocation, on the order of $o(P_{\mathrm{tot}})$, is sufficient.
+\item \textbf{Common subspace ($\CMcal{R}_c\cap\CMcal{R}_e$):} This is a contested subspace where both parties (RX and eavesdropper) receive the signal.
+As the transmit power increases, the MIs at both the RX and the eavesdropper grow logarithmically.
+Therefore, the secrecy rate converges to a constant gain or loss determined by the channel strength ratio between the RX and the eavesdropper within this subspace, contributing zero DoF.
+To harvest the positive constant gain (in directions where the communication channel is stronger), only a vanishingly small power allocation, on the order of $o(P_{\mathrm{tot}})$, is sufficient.

-\item \textbf{Eve.-private ($\CMcal{V}_n^\perp \cap \CMcal{N}_c$) \& total-null ($\CMcal{N}_c \cap \CMcal{N}_e$) subspaces:} Any power allocated to the Eve.-private subspace actively reduces the secrecy rate, as it contributes only to the eavesdropper's mutual information $R_e(\mathbf{F})$ without providing any benefit to the legitimate user.
-Similarly, the power allocated to the total-null space is simply wasted, as it contributes to neither the communication nor the eavesdropping rate.
+\item \textbf{Eve.-private ($\CMcal{V}_n^\perp \cap \CMcal{N}_c$) \& total-null ($\CMcal{N}_c \cap \CMcal{N}_e$) subspaces:} Any power allocated to the Eve.-private subspace actively reduces the secrecy rate, as it contributes only to the eavesdropper's MI $R_e(\mathbf{F})$ without providing any benefit to the RX.
+Similarly, the power allocated to the total-null space is simply wasted, as it contributes to neither the RX's MI nor the eavesdropper's MI.
 Consequently, the optimal strategy allocates zero power to these directions. \end{itemize}

 This analysis naturally leads to a two-tiered power allocation strategy: allocate $O(P_{\mathrm{tot}})$ to the Comm.-private subspace for DoF gains and $o(P_{\mathrm{tot}})$ to the beneficial parts of the common subspace for constant gains.
 However, such an ideal power allocation strategy is infeasible, because the four subspaces in \eqref{eq:me_spaces} are generally not mutually orthogonal.
 Consequently, there is no precoding basis that is both orthogonal and confined to a single subspace.
 For example, if power intended for a secure stream leaks into the Eve.-private subspace, such leakage directly penalizes the secrecy rate.